d12frosted/elpa-mirror/melpa/gerrit-readme.txt

 * (`gerrit-upload-transient` and `gerrit-download`)

-* `gerrit-dashboard`, function for displaying a dashboard, similar to the one of the gerrit webinterface
+* `gerrit-dashboard`, function for displaying a dashboard, similar to the one of the gerrit web-interface

 * open-reviews section for the magit-status buffer (`magit-gerrit-insert-status`)